From local and national collections to art galleries, historic properties and heritage sites, there are plenty of museum jobs in the UK for graduates

-Gaining knowledge of the sector through volunteering and internships is essential for entry.
-You should take advantage of every opportunity to stand out to potential employers.
+Gaining knowledge of the sector through volunteering, work shadowing and/or an internship is essential for entry into this profession.
+Take advantage of every opportunity to stand out to potential employers.

 You'll be the first point-of-contact for visitors to the museum, as admissions and booking staff are responsible for organising and managing ticketing systems for entry into heritage venues.
 You may issue tickets face-to-face or over the phone.
 Other responsibilities include greeting visitors and providing information about the venue.

-While a degree isn't needed you'll stand a better chance of gaining employment if you have experience in a customer-facing role.
+A degree isn't necessary, but you'll stand a better chance of gaining employment if you've experience in a customer-facing role.
 Admin experience and proficiency when using IT systems may also be an advantage.

 You'll need a degree in archaeology or a related field such as ancient history, anthropology, conservation or heritage management.
 Look into volunteering with local historical or archaeological societies to gain experience.